Convert a String to a Number (int, float) in Python

 # <class 'float'>

-Convert binary, octal, and hexadecimal strings to int
+Convert a binary, octal, or hexadecimal string to int

-By specifying a base as the second argument in int(), strings in binary, octal, or hexadecimal notation can be converted to integers.
+, you can convert strings in binary, octal, or hexadecimal notation to integers.

 print(int('100', 2))